GouthamHM/behaviorlogging/README.md

   ->. $ npm install
   ->. $ npm start
 3. Installing extenion
       a.
-Open chrome://extensions/ in Chrome/Chromium browser
+Open chrome://extensions/ in Chrome/Chromium browser <br />
       b.
-Switch on Developer Mode (Right top corner)
+Switch on Developer Mode (Right top corner) <br />
       c.
-Pull the ext folder to this tab
+Pull the ext folder to this tab <br />

 Start using the app: URL : localhost:8080
 1. Create an account